google/osv.dev/gcp/appengine/blog/content/posts/using-the-determineversion-api.md

 ## Try for yourself
 Want to find vulnerabilities in your C/C++ packages?
 Try the determineversion API for yourself!
 (This blog covered how to scan an individual project, but it is also possible to [scan a directory](https://google.github.io/osv.dev/post-v1-determineversion/#steps-to-use-the-indexer-api-caller) with multiple libraries.)
 The determineversion API is a new, experimental feature and we would love to [hear your feedback](https://github.com/google/osv.dev/issues/new).

 The OSV team is building tools to help C/C++ developers find vulnerabilities in their dependencies.
-The determineversion API is the first step, but later this year we will introduce commit level details from the NVD/CVE database.
+The determineversion API is the first step, but later this year we will introduce commit level details from CVEs in the NVD.
 Subscribe to our [RSS feed](https://osv.dev/blog/index.xml) to hear the latest news.